alexowen34/TextAnalyser/README.md

 The application also uses a GUI which I have developed using JavaFX.

-Over 140 unit tests have been written for this application to test the accuracy of its core algorithms.
+I have written over 100 unit tests for this application to test the accuracy of its core algorithms.

 ---------------------------------------------------------------